fibonacid/fibonacid/README.md

 [![Blog](https://img.shields.io/badge/Blog-black?logo=devdotto)](https://dev.to/fibonacid)
 [![X (formerly Twitter)](https://img.shields.io/twitter/follow/fibonacid)](https://twitter.com/fibonacid)

+> Are you curious why this page looks like a Github `README.md`?
+That's because it is!
+Learn more about this project [here](https://github.com/fibonacid/curriculum).

 ## Skills

 I'm a passionate coder with a strong interest in user experience and accessibility.
 Here are a few technologies I have worked with: